coderefinery/coderefinery.org/content/privacy-policy.md

 ## How long we store the data

-- Anonymized survey results are meant to be kept without a time limit.
+- Anonymized survey results and statistics are meant to be kept without a time limit.
 - We always keep affiliations and academic position long term for reporting but they are disconnected from names and email addresses (which we both do not store long term).